-Expectations of Students Writing On-Line Exams
+Expectations of Students Writing On-Line Quizzes and Exams

-- 1. Students are responsible for accessing the exam/quiz from a location and computer of their choice.
-The student is responsible for discussing any computer/internet issues with the Instructor at least two days prior to the exam date listed on the course timetable. - 2.
+- 1. Students are responsible for accessing the quiz from a location and computer of their choice.
+Final examination must be taken in the assigned computer lab within the college as it is an invigilated examination.
+The student is responsible for discussing any computer/internet issues with the Instructor at least two days prior to the quiz date listed on the course timetable. - 2.
 Quizzes and exams are not open book exams.
 The quiz or exam is to have been studied for prior to the quiz/exam date and is to be completed independently; that is by oneself, not in collaboration with or company of another person or persons.
-No photos of quiz/exam questions are to be taken via phones. - 3.
+No photos or screenshots of quiz/exam questions are to be taken via phones or any other device. - 3.
 Once the quiz/exam has started, the student will submit their answers immediately before going on to the next question.
 The student will not be able review/change answers. - 4.
 Students must ensure they have a reliable internet connection. - 5.
-If students are writing from outside Fort McMurray or in another province, it is the students' responsibility to ensure the time change is adhered to.
+If students are writing the quiz from outside Fort McMurray or in another province, it is the students' responsibility to ensure the time change is adhered to.
 That is if the exam is to start at 0900 hours Alberta time and is being written in Ontario, then the time to begin the exam is at 1100 hours Ontario time.
 It is strongly recommended that students write within Alberta as Moodle may not be supported outside of the province.
-Students must seek permission from instructor if writing a quiz/exam outside of the province. - 6.
+Students must seek permission from instructor if writing a quiz/exam outside of the province.
+Please note: it is not advisable to write a quiz outside of Fort McMurray. - 6.
 Time for online quizzes/exams will be strictly adhered to.
 For example, if a quiz is for thirty minutes it will be open for exactly thirty minutes.
 The instructor will let the student know the exact time of the quiz/exam.
 Fourth year students will have access to the NCLEX prep exam for 60-90 minutes after the exam closes in order for review of rationale to occur for questions they answered incorrectly. - 7.
 No grades will be released until the instructor has had time to review the quiz/exam stats.
 Once the review has been done, the marks will be released.
 Review of quiz/exam questions in class will be done at the instructors' discretion. - 8.
 If any issue arises during the taking of the quiz/exam, the student is to contact the instructor immediately at the time of the issue. - 9.
 It is the responsibility of each student to be familiar with the contents of the Student Code of Conduct.
 At the beginning of January 2016, it will be mandatory that all students sign a form identifying they have read/or are familiar with the Student Code of Conduct.
 First, Second, and Third year students will have read or are familiar with the Keyano College Student Code of Conduct.
-Fourth year students will identify they are familiar with the University of Alberta Student Code of Conduct.
+Fourth year students will identify they are familiar with the University of Alberta

+Student Code of Conduct.
 Beginning in September 2017, all new students plus students moving from third to fourth year will be mandated to sign the above form(s).